I don’t believe life is meant to be simple or easy.

 Many years ago I went to a workshop guided by John Bradshaw.
 His book is titled Healing the Shame that Binds You.
 He described shame as a false self.
 I was deeply shamed by my family.
 There were three suicides and a murder, and some divorces.
 He introduces the phrase toxic shame.
 I know something about that.
 It’s not an easy challenge.

 The third book is Care of the Soul, by Thomas Moore.
 His friend James Hillman, whose work I also respect, wrote this: “Years pass.
 I get to read a lot of psychology but the sincerity, intelligence and style—so beautifully clean—of Tom Moore’s Care of the Soul truly moved me.”
 He advises us to see the significance of myths, and to see how those stories describe us.
 I think that is good advice.

 Kevin Spacey tells us that if we succeed in life we are obligated to send the elevator back down.
 He elaborates on this in his short video about how he teaches acting skills and techniques.
+The video.

 Aaron Sorkin teaches screen writing.
 Werner Herzog teaches film making.

 These three experts teach us a valuable life lesson.
 The videos are short, informative, and entertaining.